Game Theory Optimal Solutions and Poker: A Few Thoughts on GTO Poker

-The point is, the best player in online poker last year (on a per-hand basis) plays GTO.
-He must be really good at knowing when to bet 80% of the time and to call 20%, and when to call 20% and to fold 80%.
-And then he actually does it.
-There’s a lot to be said for good execution.
-(I tend to find that 20% call button a little bit too often.)
+The point is, the best players in online poker play GTO.
+They must be really good at knowing when to bet 80% of the time and to call 20%, and when to call 20% and to fold 80%.
+And then they actually do it.

 It's also easy to see why Polk in the same interview is pessimistic about humans' chances, once the bots learn all the right bet frequencies.

-Conclusion: GTO is the Baseline
+Conclusion: GTO Poker is the Baseline

 When I sat in the stands in the Amazon Room at the Rio All-Suite Hotel and Casino for the final table of the $1 Million Big One for One Drop, it shocked me how loose-passive the play became after getting down to three-handed.

 But it sure did look like none of the players were trying to pressure the others.
 And why should they?
 With payouts of $15M, $8M, $4M, there was a lot less upside in winning chips than was the downside to chipping down or busting.

 For about two hours, three of the best short-handed NLHE players in the world checked or small-bet every hand, until Vogelsang, the short stack, busted.

-Do you need to play GTO in order to win?
-Or rather, how close do you need to get to GTO in order to hold your own against a strong set of opponents?
+Do you need to play poker GTO in order to win?
+Or rather, how close do you need to get to optimal poker game theory in order to hold your own against a strong set of opponents?

 In a recent article in Cigar Aficianado interviewing academics and enthusiasts at the Annual Computer Poker Championship, Sandholm was asked about his colleagues at the University of Alberta solving limit hold'em.

 "They say it is essentially solved.
 I think that counts," responded Sandholm.
-"My question though is: Was it essentially solved three years ago?"
+"My question though is: was it essentially solved three years ago?"

 There will be plenty of opponents who don't think about ranges, who don't adjust to some of the game information, or who are just playing their own way.

-Meanwhile for examples of how players use hand ranges to adjust to their opponents' strategies, see any of Alec Torelli's "Hand of the Day" analyses here on PokerNews, or the recent interview with Vegas $2/$5 NL pro Sangni Zhao.
+Meanwhile for examples of how players use hand ranges to adjust to their opponents' strategies, see any of Alec Torelli's "Hand of the Day" analyses here on PokerNews, or this interview with Vegas $2/$5 NL pro Sangni Zhao.

 Nikolai Yakovenko is a professional poker player and software developer residing in Brooklyn, New York who helped create the ABC Open-Face Chinese Poker iPhone App.